IEEE-SaTML/2025/content/papers/checklist/content.md

 - Aim to avoid runts as well (a single word, part of a word, or a very short line that appears alone at the end of a paragraph).

 - When referring to figures, tables, sections, and similar elements (e.g., “Figure 1”, “Section 2.1”), ensure that terms like “Figure” and “Section” are capitalized.

+- At the end of your paper, the order of sections should be: Acknowledgments, References, then Appendices.

+- Acknowledgments should be a unnumbered section.

+- Appendix section number should be a letter.
+You can use `\appendix` followed by a regular `\section` command to format appendices

 #### Sections, Figures and Tables